It's All in Your Mind

 "It's All in Your Mind" is a single by Beck, released in 1995.
-Although then a non-album single (being a 7" of outtakes from his album One Foot in the Grave), a later version was recorded and included on his album Sea Change (2002); this recording is more widely known.
+Originally a non-album single, a more widely known rerecording was included on his album Sea Change.

-The rerecording is the seventh track on Beck's 2002 album, Sea Change.
-It is perhaps one of the simplest songs on the album lyrically; many phrases are repeated, with 'I wanted to be' iterated nine times.

-The song was rerecorded for Sea Change, because during one session, Hansen began strumming the song randomly before starting a new song, and producer Nigel Godrich became ecstatic, saying "We have to do that."
-The strikingly different re-recorded version released on Sea Change was described by Beck as an "evolved song".

 The only song on Sea Change not to have been written following his break-up with Leigh Limon, "It's All in Your Mind" was recorded originally in mid-1993 for Beck's 1994 album, One Foot in the Grave, but Beck rejected it.
-Instead, he released it in 1995 on its own single, along with "Whiskey Can-Can" and "Feather in Your Cap", both of which were also One Foot outtakes.
+Instead, he released it in 1995 on its own single, along with "Whiskey Can-Can" and "Feather in Your Cap", both of which were also outtakes.
 It was released again, this time in a live version from the Bridge School Concert of October 28, 1995.

-"It's All in Your Mind" featured prominently in concerts between the years of 1994 and 1995, but largely disappeared until Beck rediscovered the song in 2002, while recording Sea Change.
+The rerecording is the seventh track on Sea Change.
+It is perhaps one of the simplest songs on the album lyrically; many phrases are repeated, with 'I wanted to be' iterated nine times.
+It was included because during one session, Hansen began strumming the song randomly before starting a new song, before producer Nigel Godrich became ecstatic and suggested its outcome.
 Godrich and Beck were both impressed enough with the old song to put it on the album.
+The Sea Change version was described by Beck as an "evolved song".

-Unlike many of Beck's songs, the lyrics to "It's All in Your Mind" have stayed the same through time.
-However, Beck replaced the two-chord strumming of the 1993 song with a more intricate finger-picking.
+"It's All in Your Mind" featured prominently in concerts between the years of 1994 and 1995, but largely disappeared before 2002.
+Unlike many of Beck's songs, the lyrics to "It's All in Your Mind" have stayed the same throughout performances.
+However, Beck replaced the two-chord strumming of the original version with more intricate finger-picking.